LouisYLWang/Sync-Sofa/readme.md

 ## Usage

-**Notices⚠️⚠️⚠️**:
+### Notices

-1. Before use, please make sure the version number of two clients are consistent.
+⚠️ Before use, please make sure the version number of two clients are consistent.
-2. If you want to play local `.mp4` file, please enable `Allow access to file URLs` in extension details page, for example, `chrome://extensions/?id=djhbgkadejdmihbngglpnogjookpadjl` in Chrome.
+⚠️ If you want to play local `.mp4` file, please enable `Allow access to file URLs` in extension details page, for example, `chrome://extensions/?id=djhbgkadejdmihbngglpnogjookpadjl` in Chrome.
-3. If there are multiple versions of extensions in your browser, please enable one and disable others.
+⚠️ If there are multiple versions of extensions in your browser, please enable one and disable others.

 ### Open a video page